Ask a doctor about a prescription for PAROXETINE VIR 20 mg FILM-COATED TABLETS

 Children and adolescents

-Suicidal thoughts and worsening of depression or anxiety disorder
+Suicidal thoughts and worsening of your depression or anxiety disorder

-It is more likely to happen:
+It is more likely to happen to you:

-It may be helpful for you to explain to a family member or close friend that you are depressed or have anxiety disorders, and ask them to read this leaflet.
+It may be helpful for you to explain to a family member or close friend that you are depressed or have anxiety disorders and ask them to read this leaflet.
 You can also ask them to tell you if they think your depression or anxiety is getting worse, or if they are concerned about changes in your behavior.

-Important adverse effects observed with paroxetine
+Important side effects observed with paroxetine

-Other medications and Paroxetina Vir
+Other medicines and Paroxetina Vir

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may take any other medicine, including those obtained without a prescription.

-Paroxetina Vir and food and beverages
+Taking Paroxetina Vir with food and drinks

 Pregnancy and breastfeeding